AdamGrzonkowski/Leaware_webDev/README.md

 # Leaware_webDev
 ## Summary
 Fully customized project, written as a test of my programming skills in ASP.NET MVC5.
+####Functionalities
+1. Register / login / logout - works on FormsAuthentication.
+2. Viewing products.
+3. Cart is being stored in session - lasts until checkout or logout.
+4. Adding products to shopping cart (available only for logged in users - if not logged in, it redirects to login page and after successful loggin in, redirects again to calling site).
+5. Removing products from shopping cart.
+6. Checkout the cart (after order completion, shopping cart is empty).
+7. Order completion.
+8. List of orders for users with their status.
+9. For future use - all carts are being saved in database (even the ones not checked out), with respective dates of their creation.

 #### Project structure
 Project written in accordance with onion architecture.
 * SL.Core - interfaces and domain entities.
 Independent from rest of solution.